Skip to main content

 EDU 200 Human Growth and Learning in Schools F, W, S 3.0

-HWST 101 Introduction to Hawaiian Studies F, W, S 3.0 Required for Hawaii license track
+HWST 101 Introduction to Hawaiian Studies F, W, S 3.0 Only Required for Hawaii License Track

 Course Number Title Semesters Offered Credit Hours Prerequisites